Bernardo-FMF/eleceDb/docs/query-executor-query-plan.md

 ## Select query plan (`SelectQueryPlan`)

-The `SelectQueryPlan` class represents a detailed execution plan for performing select queries.
+The `SelectQueryPlan` class represents the execution plan for performing select queries.
 This plan orchestrates the different steps that a select query goes through, like scanning possible valid rows, filtering rows, selection of columns, ordering, and streaming the results.